cih23/PeaKD/README.md

     * model_type: one of the followings - Original, SPS
     * student_hidden_layers: the number of student layers
     * train_seed: the train seed to use.
 If default -> random
-    * PTP_seed: the seed to use for PTP.
-If default -> random
     * saving_criterion_acc: if the model's val accuracy is above this value, we save the model.
     * saving_criterion_loss: if the model's val loss is below this value, we save the model.
-    * load_model: specify a directory if you want to load a checkpoint.
+    * load_model_dir: specify a directory of the checkpoint if you want to load it.
 * First, We begin with finetuning the teacher model
     ```
     run script